 To a lesser extent, boarders are also problems early on for the Kestrel A, the starting ship, which also has 3 Humans, and the Federation Cruiser B, which has a Human, a Slug, and a Zoltan.

 Attack drones and beam drones for any ship that doesn't have a proper shield system, seeing as the drones have higher damage-per-second than regular weapons at the cost of burst damage capability, and are hence particularly lethal against unshielded targets.
-This includes both the Stealth cruisers, and to a lesser extent the Type B Zoltan cruiser.
-The Stealth ships cannot conveniently cloak away from the almost continuous drone fire like they can with ship-to-ship weaponry volleys, so hull damage becomes inevitable.
+This includes all 3 of the Stealth cruisers, and to a lesser extent the Type B Zoltan cruiser.
+The Stealth ships cannot conveniently cloak away from the almost continuous drone fire like they can with ship-to-ship weaponry volleys (not that the Stealth C can do that anyway), so hull damage becomes inevitable.
 With the Stealth A (Nesasio), you can still go under cloak early and try to take out the enemy drone control with your first volley.
 But with the Stealth B, you have to wait and suffer, and if your weapon systems are hit, your power-hungry Glaive Beam goes offline and your only option is to try and run.
+The Stealth C has it that much worse, as its only protection from drones is the fairly unreliable Anti-Drone and its slow-charging Shield Overcharger, as it lacks a cloak in spite of being a Stealth cruiser.
 The Zoltan B has temporary protection with its Zoltan shield but drones tend to tear through it fairly rapidly, but like a cloak, this still buys you some time to charge your weapons and try to disable the enemy's drone control.
 The Zoltan B also has it easier since it can acquire regular shields earlier than the Stealth cruisers can.